fenago/apache-cassandra/lab_7.md

-Chapter 7.
+Lab 7.
 Deployment and Monitoring
 ---------------------------------------------

-We have explored the development of the Stock Screener Application in previous chapters; it is now time to consider how to deploy it in the production environment.
-In this chapter, we will discuss the most important aspects of deploying a Cassandra database in production.
+We have explored the development of the Stock Screener Application in previous labs; it is now time to consider how to deploy it in the production environment.
+In this lab, we will discuss the most important aspects of deploying a Cassandra database in production.
 These aspects include the selection of an appropriate combination of replication strategy, snitch, and replication factor to make up a